new-village/cnparser/README.md

 This section demonstrates how to use this library to load and process data from the National Tax Agency's [Corporate Number Publication Site](https://www.houjin-bangou.nta.go.jp/).

 ### Direct Data Loading
-To load data for a specific prefecture, use the `load` function.
-By passing the prefecture name as an argument, you can obtain a DataFrame containing data for that prefecture.
+To download data for a specific prefecture, use the `load` function.
+By passing the prefecture name as an argument, you can obtain a DataFrame containing data for that prefecture.If you wish to download data for a specific prefecture, you must specify the prefecture name in Roman characters ([list of the supported prefectures](https://github.com/new-village/cnparser/blob/main/cnparser/config/file_id.json)).
-To execute the `load` function without specifying any arguments, data for all prefectures across Japan will be loaded.
-If you wish to load data for a specific prefecture, you must specify the prefecture name in Roman characters ([list of the supported prefecture](https://github.com/new-village/cnparser/blob/main/cnparser/config/file_id.json)) like below:
+To execute the `load` function without specifying any arguments, data for all prefectures across Japan will be downloaded.
 ```
 >>> import cnparser
 >>> df = cnparser.load("Shimane")